 Convolutional Neural Network

 The architecture of the current network has been adapted from VDSR [9], and is presented in the diagram below.
 The network contains 20 convolutional layers, each followed by ReLU layers.
 Each layer contains 64 filters of size 3 × 3.
 In addition, the final layer performs a summation operation between the input frame and the result of the cascaded convolutional layers.
 Therefore, instead of predicting the output directly, this architecture predicts the residual between the LR input and the HR output, as shown in the diagram.
+It is noted that, in the current version of JEM-ViSTRA decoder, this CNN is a floating point model which may lead to slightly inconsistent decoding output when different hardware is used.
+The maximum pixel difference in decoding output is 1 (for all bit depths), and it only appears for a few pixels in a single video frame.
+This CNN will be replaced by a more stable integer model in the future.